kristianwiklund/RFLinkGateway/readme.md

 When no processor is specified (empty array : ```[]```), the value is sent as is to MQTT.
 When processors are defined, they are applied in their natural order.

 NEW: processors can be an array of arrays.
 In this particular case, several different values are returned for the same input.
-For instance, if you want to have both a numerical value AND a specific label for one input (let's say UV indice where you want the indice and a level, which is a string describing how strong UV level is), you can specify to distinct processing chains, each one in its array: ```"UV": [["hex2dec", "div10"],["hex2dec", "div10", "uv2level"]]```
+For instance, if you want to have both a numerical value AND a specific label for one input (let's say UV indice where you want the indice and a level, which is a string describing how strong UV level is), you can specify to distinct processing chains, each one in its array: ```"UV": [["hex2dec", "div10"],["hex2dec", "div10", "uv2level"]]```.
+The first value will be named like the received data, for instance "RAIN": ```rflink/Oregon Rain2/1b19/R/RAIN 6``` and the following derived values will be name using the same prefix ("RAIN" here) and followed by "_ALT_" and an increment starting at 1 ("RAIN_ALT_1", "RAIN_ALT_2", ....).

-Available processors are :
+Available processors are:

 * shex2dec : convert a signed hex string to a decimal value
 * hex2dec : convert a hex string to a decimal value